 What Are the Benefits of a Natural or Organic Mattress?

-- Fewer Chemicals: A natural or organic mattress’s biggest draw is going to be its lack of harsh chemicals and toxic flame retardants.
+- Fewer Chemicals: A natural or organic mattress’s biggest draw is going to be its lack of harsh chemicals and toxic, chemical flame retardants.
 Many organic materials are naturally flame retardant.
+This also means the off-gassing (smell after opening) of the mattress will not be as strong.

 - Sustainable and Biodegradable: For the environmentally conscious sleeper, this can be a huge positive.
 The manufacturing and materials mean a smaller environmental footprint.
 Many companies highlight their efforts in these areas.